matjsz/alf-t5/README.md

 | 0.5 - 1.0 | Very good | Mostly correct translations
 | < 0.5 | Excellent | Near-perfect translations

-If you constantly train the conlang and the values doesn't improve or the `val_loss` remain stuck on a single value, it usually means that your conlang dataset needs more data and **CoAL-1** isn't able to learn any further (it has a limit too!).
+If you constantly train the language and the values doesn't improve or the `val_loss` remain stuck on a single value, it usually means that your language dataset needs more data and the model isn't able to learn any further (it has a limit too!).

 #### Tips

 **Target validation loss**: Aim for **0.8-1.5** with a small dataset (30-100 examples).
-It may be easier for languages with a more clear structure, but languages like Na'vi are usually harder for **CoAL-1** to learn.
+It may be easier for languages with a more clear structure, but languages like Na'vi are usually harder for **ALF-T5** to learn.

 **Early stopping patience**: Set to 5-10 epochs, as loss may plateau before improving again